jacobus/sbt-lagom-descriptor-generator/README.md

 Project Structure
 --------------

 This project provides an `sbt` plugin that will generate the Lagom Service Descriptor given a 3rd party API specification.
 It works by detecting the dependency of the project on Lagom and also the Java vs Scala API.
-Once the plugin is activated it will locate all 3rd party specification files and proceed with the code genreations.
+Once the plugin is activated it will locate all 3rd party specification files and proceed with code generation.

  * `lagom-descriptor-generator-sbt-plugin`: the code for the `sbt` plugin.
 This project also contains the `scripted` tests.